kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 Ptr{Float64} @0x0000000161c60d60
 ```

-When you call this `pointer` function, you are passing in a label called `x` and Julia returns the memory address of the object that was tagged to that label by the librarian.
+When you call this `pointer` function, you are passing in a label called `x` and Julia returns the memory address of the object that was bound to that label by the librarian.
 You can see that `x` and `y` point to an object that has the same memory address.

 So what if you did want to create a entirely new object instead?
 You can use the `deepcopy()` function: